AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 ==============================

-Some AMReX classes and functions can be used in device functions, but most do not.
-Note that this is about using them on GPU, not about whether they use GPU.
-For example, :cpp:`MultiFab::Copy` function cannot be called from GPU, but calling it from CPU will use GPU if AMReX is compiled with GPU support.
-In this section, we discuss a few classes and functions that are useful for programming GPU.
+Some AMReX classes and functions can be used in device functions, but most can not.
+Note that this is about using them in device code, not about whether they utilize the GPU internally.
+For example, the :cpp:`MultiFab::Copy` function cannot be called from device code, but calling it from CPU will use GPU if AMReX is compiled with GPU support.
+In this section, we discuss a few classes and functions that are useful for programming GPUs.

-In the basic AMReX classes, :cpp:`Box`, :cpp:`IntVect` and :cpp:`IndexType` are classes for representing indices.
+In AMReX, :cpp:`Box`, :cpp:`IntVect` and
+:cpp:`IndexType` are classes for representing indices.
 These classes and most of their member functions, including constructors and destructors, have both host and device versions.
 They can be used in